 About the garden

 The gardens are extensive, well maintained and full of interesting plants.
 Much has been redesigned and replanted in recent years, with some fine formal features and pleasing plant combinations.
-The Virgin's Walk is a good place to study shade-loving plants, but the main feature of this area is a long classical herbaceous border brilliantly colourful from late May until October.
-The Mary Rose Garden, enclosed by yew hedges, illustrates both modern and older roses, and the formal garden is particularly neatly designed and colourful, with a small knot garden, herb border and wisteria tunnel.
-Nearby are some interesting ways of training apples and roses, but the main part of the garden is the extensive shrub borders, alpine beds and flower borders.
+New developments underway include the replanting of the Mary Spiller rose garden, planting the new winter border and creating a new bluebell copse.
+The formal garden is particularly neatly designed and colourful, with a small knot garden, herb border and wisteria tunnel.
+Nearby are some interesting ways of training apples and roses, but the main part of the garden is the spectacular 200-foot long herbaceous border, shrub borders and alpine beds.

-Waterperry Gardens holds year-round events including outdoor theatre, concerts, art exhibitions and there is always something fun for the children to do in the holidays.
-Don’t go home without a bottle of the award-winning apple juice, made on site with apples hand-picked from the five-acre orchards and pressed using time-honoured methods.
+Waterperry Gardens holds year-round events including outdoor theatre, concerts, art exhibitions, operas and always something fun for the children to do in the holidays.
+Don’t go home without a bottle of the award-winning apple juice, made on-site with apples hand-picked from the five-acre orchards and pressed using time-honoured methods.

-Please note: Dogs are welcome on site, but only assistant dogs in the ornamental gardens.
+Please note: Dogs on leads are welcome on site, but only assistant dogs are allowed in the ornamental gardens.